-In a recent article we discussed Synthetic Genomics, an exciting company founded by genetic pioneer Craig Venter who created “synthetic life” and is currently attempting to patent it.
+In a recent article, we discussed Synthetic Genomics, an exciting company founded by genetics pioneer Craig Venter who created “synthetic life” and is currently attempting to patent it.
 Just this month, Mr. Venter announced the formation of his own company to tackle aging, Human Longevity, with the ambitious goal of “making 100 the new 60”.

 About Human Longevity

 Human Longevity was officially unveiled this month with the news that they raised $70 million from donors including Illumina (NASDAQ:ILMN).
 The Company expects this round of funding to last 8 months.
 Human Longevity was founded by Craig Venter and two other individuals; Robert Harir, the founder and Chief Scientific Officer of Celgene (NASDAQ:CELG), a $56 billion biotech company and Peter Diamandis, Chairman and CEO of the X PRIZE Foundation and Co-Founder and Executive Chairman of Singularity University.
 Both co-founders currently sit on the Board of Directors for Human Longevity.
 The Company wants to become the largest human genome sequencing center in the world, having recently bought twenty HiSeq X Illumina (NASDAQ:ILMN) sequencing machines.
 According to a recent New York Times article, Human Longevity plans to sell data to pharmaceutical companies and eventually to seek royalties for drugs and diagnostic tests derived from its findings and is also considering offering stem cell therapy.
 Human Longevity will also be able to immediately leverage the resources of the J. Craig Venter Institute (JCVI), Mr. Venter’s nonprofit with more than 400 scientists and staff working on a variety of genomic research and policy fronts.